Industry Research Fellowships frequently asked questions

 Yes.
 Following the announcement of the awards the Fellows will be expected to actively promote the research, provide information and attend media/promotion events if requested.

-The Queensland Government’s Advance Queensland Research Fellowship funding must be acknowledged in all relevant published material, media releases and public statements.
+The Queensland Government’s Advance Queensland Industry Research Fellowship funding must be acknowledged in all relevant published material, media releases and public statements.

 When can fellowship recipients openly discuss their awards?